AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/courses.md

 1. Open Catalogs > Learning Program.

    ![](assets/learning-program200s.jpg)
+   *Select a learning program*

 1. Use the radio buttons to choose if you want to view all courses or courses with unselected instances.
 Note that if the learner has completed the instance, he cannot switch to another instance.

    ![](assets/radio-buttons.jpg)
+   *View all courses or courses with unselected instances*

 1. The instance drop-down menu for the course displays the available instances.
 Choose the instance from the drop-down list.

    ![](assets/instance-drop-down.png)
+   *Select an instance*

 1. To apply the selected instance, click **[!UICONTROL Update Enrollment]**.
 Update Enrollment option is available on the right-top of the page.